Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/adobe-analytics-release-notes.md

 * Initial release to support [Adobe Analytics](./) for Adobe Experience Platform Mobile SDKs for iOS in Swift.
 This library as available as an [open sourced project on Github](https://github.com/adobe/aepsdk-analytics-ios/).

-## December 18, 2020

-### iOS Analytics 2.5.0

-* The AEP SDKs are now distributed using XCFrameworks in order to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
-  * **IMPORTANT**: Upgrading to XCFrameworks distribution requires Xcode 12.0 or newer
-  * **IMPORTANT**: If using Cocoapods, upgrading to the XCFrameworks distribution requires Cocoapods 1.10.0 or newer

-## Oct 6, 2020

-### iOS Analytics 2.4.0

-* Added error callbacks for following APIs getQueueSize, getTrackingIdentifier and getVisitorIdentifier.
-Instance of AdobeCallbackWithError can be passed to these API's as an arguement to receive error callbacks.
-* Added an enhancement to append previous app id and previous os version to backdated session info hits.
-* Changes to read from Assurance shared state.

 ## Oct 5, 2020

 ### Android Analytics 1.2.6